 Atopy Patch Tests

-Atopy Patch Tests (APT) on the skin can detect delayed hypersensitivity reactions to foods, but are usually employed to identify trigger contact allergens such as nickel, rubber, dyes and cosmetics.
+Atopy Patch Tests (APT) on the skin may detect delayed hypersensitivity reactions to foods, but are usually employed to identify trigger contact allergens such as nickel, rubber, dyes and cosmetics.
 However a new application of this patch test is to test for food allergens especially where a delayed (non-IgE) hypersensitivity reaction is suspected in children with Gastro Oesphageal Reflux (GOR), Eosinophilic Oesophagitis (EOE) disease and in delayed Atopic Eczema.
 The food allergen is applied to the skin under an occlusive cover (called a Finn chamber) and the skin is assessed after 48 and 72 hours for a wheal reaction.
 Any redness or micro-blistering is then measured and graded as a positive reaction.

 Blood Testing for Allergy